huanhoahongso3-collab/myserver/README.md

 > [!NOTE]
 > This only can be run in 5 hours.
 To continue, trigger a new workflow to play.
 Game is automatically saved every 1 min and after stopping the server
+> Please keep main branch as playit-only, else it will break

 ---